 In order to promote the safety and welfare of students and others who work on or visit school campuses, high school students will be granted the privilege of driving and parking on school property only if they are free of the effects of alcohol or other illegal or controlled substances.
 Accordingly, any high school student who desires to drive a vehicle on school property or park on school property may be required to submit to periodically or randomly administered sobriety or drug test as a condition to issuance of a permit authorizing the operation or parking of a motor vehicle on school grounds.
-Student drivers are required to adhere to the Drug and Weapons Free School Policy.
+Student drivers are required to adhere to the Drug and Weapons Free School Policy, and must follow all other requirements in the Code of Student Conduct.
 Proof of valid driver licenses and vehicle insurance is required.
 Principals may impose reasonable additional conditions or requirements including: suspension and/or revocation for the privilege of driving or parking a vehicle on school property including, for example, conditions relating to maintenance of academic and attendance standards including: leaving the school campus without permission and the payment of fees.
 Principals may also establish priorities for issuance and assignment of parking permits.